 In remote sensing, light rays (incident energy) bounce off (reflected energy) objects back to the sensor in orbit.
 Actually, this reflected energy is what sensors detect.

 The EM radiation that actually makes it to Earth is incident energy (Ei).
 From here, Earth’s features reflect, absorb, and transmit different proportions of energy.

 Incident energy is a combination of reflected, absorbed, and transmitted energy.
 Different objects on Earth reflect, absorb, and transmit different proportions of energy.
 This means features have different spectral reflectance.
 The proportion of reflected incident energy is an object’s spectral reflectance (p).
 Incident energy is the sum of these 3 energy types

 Ei = Er + Ea + Et

-Incident energy interacts differently for different features on Earth.
-Earth’s features have different proportions of energy being reflected, absorbed and transmitted.
+Incident energy interacts differently with different features on Earth.
+Earth’s features have different proportions of energy being reflected, absorbed, and transmitted.
 In other words, each object has its own spectral signature.

 But sensors really detect reflected energy.
 These differences give our eyes and sensors the capability to differentiate objects on Earth at different wavelengths.

 Just like how our eyes see colors, we see things because of the way electromagnetic energy bounces off objects into our eyes.